Should you see it: Yes. Absolutely. 9/10.

 Dolemite Is My Name is a raucous, obscene, and at many times intimate tribute to the late Rudy Ray Moore and his outsized influence on blaxploitation films, early rap, and comedy culture in the 1970s and ‘80s.
 Scarcely seen on the big screen of late, Eddie Murphy gives a powerhouse performance as Moore that’s all at once desperate, hilarious, and a genuine embodiment of Moore’s never-say-die attitude.
 It’s a wonderfully told tale of a comedian who reinvented himself to adapt to the changing times to become a larger than life figure that influenced a generation of culture.

-We open to a middle aged Rudy Ray Moore who is down on his luck: An assistant manager at a record shop in LA after spending his life trying to become famous and/or successful, first as an R&B singer then as a comedian.
+We open to a middle aged, down in his luck Rudy Ray Moore who: an assistant manager at a record shop in LA after spending his life trying to become famous and/or successful; first as an R&B singer then as a comedian.
 Realizing that he must adapt or continue to struggle, Moore reinvents himself as an obscene and streetwise act, based on wild tales he’d heard from aged pimps and homeless.
 With some small successes in night clubs, Moore doubles down and records x-rated comedy albums set at house parties that give his sound an original authenticity.
 His signature “rappin’ and tappin’” cadence and outrageous material made him an underground hit and cult classic in the making.

 It’s when Moore decides to make a movie based on his comedy persona is when the film really starts cooking.
 With no idea of how to make a film, money dubiously advanced from his record label, and a heaping of can-do desperation, Moore assembles his crew to make the titular Dolemite Is My Name.
 Leaning on his best friend Jimmy (Mike Epps) for wardrobe, Ben (Craig Robinson) for soundtrack, Toney (Tituss Burgess) for accounting, they set out to make a movie, blissfully unaware of the difficulty.
 They employ the culturally mature and artistic Jerry (Keegan Michael Key) to write, stumble on actor/director D’Urville Martin (a fantastic Wesley Snipes) at a strip club, and employ college student Nick (Kodi Smit-McPhee) to DP.
 The entire sequence is dripping with entrepreneurial spirit and perseverance, showing Moore’s sheer force of will to bring his brand of comedy to the masses.